Ethics Advisory Committee

 Agenda and Papers

-Copies of the Committee’s papers, with an invitation to attend meetings for specific relevant agenda items will be sent to: the Pro-Vice-Chancellors (Education) and (Partnerships and Engagement), the Director of Communications and the Director of the Health and Safety Service.
+Copies of the Committee’s papers, with an invitation to attend meetings for specific relevant agenda items will be sent to: the Pro-Vice-Chancellor (Education), the Director of Communications and the Director of the Health and Safety Service.

 The quorum at any meeting of the Committee is one lay member and at least three other members of the Committee.